Colin Thorne: Newcastle upon Tyne Demonstration City

-Newcastle was chosen as a demonstration city for the Blue-Green cities Project due to links with Newcastle University and its Estates, the 2012 flood events and the vulnerability of the city centre to further flash floods.
-A high percentage of the city centre is impermeable and often unable to cope with high volumes of rain over short periods.
+Newcastle was chosen as a demonstration city for the Blue-Green cities Project due to links with Newcastle University and its Estates, the 2012 flood events and the vulnerability of the city center to further flash floods.
+A high percentage of the city center is impermeable and often unable to cope with high volumes of rain over short periods.
 A combination of the surface water management plan and community led Learning and Action Alliance was used to select detailed areas to study.
 These were the middle Ouseburn, Newcastle Great Park and the urban core and adjoining residential area of Wingrove.

 SuDS were shown to positively reduce flooding in the Newcastle Great park housing estate and the CityCat flood simulations can be viewed.
 SuDS were also shown to retain as much as 54% of the suspended sediment that is transported into the ponds, instead of pushing it downstream into the Ouseburn.
 On top of the ecosystem services benefit to carbon sequestration and habitat size, and reduce air pollution, noise and flood risk the Blue-Green city concept was shown to have successfully created resident approval.
 90% of residents' surveyed (299 total responses) like the SuDS ponds and 61% understand the role of the ponds in reducing flood risk.

 Multi-benefit analysis was carried out for Wingrove and Newcastle's urban core using the Multiple benefit tool box created by the research consortium.
 Evaluation showed that potentially Blue-Green infrastructure in Wingrove would reduce noise and air pollution, increase carbon sequestration and habitat size, and improve access to greenspace for residents.
 This increase in green space could create a network of blue-green space throughout the city.
 Showing that despite the impressive improvements already made, there are further potential gains from implementing the Blue-Green city concept in Newcastle.

 Portland, USA

 The Consortium studied the development of the city Portland, to question whether it fit the Blue-Green city concept.
 It was decided that Portland has advanced into a world-leading Blue Green city through the 'Grey to Green' initiative at the turn of the century.
 This led to a sustainable storm water plan which incorporated Green roofs, tree planting and Green streets.
 Monitoring reports commissioned suggest that eco-roofs have halved discharge into sewage/stormwater drains.
 This project was combined with new grey infrastructure in the form of the "Big pipe" project to complement Blue Green infrastructure and ensure it is not overwhelmed by larger events making the city more sustainable in the long run.

 On top of the Blue-Green infrastructure, a cultural shift has been integral to Portland's classification as a Blue Green city.
 This cultural shift is visible in the community led approach to sustainable development and water planning, such as the Foster Green Ecodistrict.
-To solidify these shifts requires normalisation of Blue-Green techniques being used by design companies, such as Greenworks who carried out the Johnson Creek Oxbow restoration carried out in metropolitan Portland.
+To solidify these shifts requires normalization of Blue-Green techniques being used by design companies, such as Greenworks who carried out the Johnson Creek Oxbow restoration carried out in metropolitan Portland.